 Although the budget you submit may be the last thing you attach to your application, take care of it.
 Remember, it should be realistic and exact.
 Sometimes, you may be even asked to add the CVs of your key team members to it.

 8. Make Your Application Easy to Read

 Try to look at your application with your reviewer’s eyes.
 Your funder is most probably a busy person who’s got to read hundreds of applications.
 Make sure your application is as easy to read as possible for the reviewer.
-Find that balance between the short form and the completeness of info you provide.
+Find that balance between the short form and the completeness of the info you provide.

-This applies not only to the way you structure your text, but also to making it reader-friendly.
+This applies not only to the way you structure your text but also to making it reader-friendly.
 Your writing should be clear and simple.
 Don’t use long sentences and specific jargon.
 Try to use short sentences whenever possible.

 This is something that you definitely know, but that is worth highlighting – follow the deadlines.
 Imagine your frustration when all the work’s been done, everything’s been prepared, and you simply forget to submit your application on the right day… Check the grant website for updates once a week if you’re afraid of missing something.
 And don’t forget to SUBMIT your application on time.

 And the Last Thing… Follow Up Regularly

 That’s OK to keep in touch with your grant officer after submitting your work – use that to your advantage.
 Ask if they have any questions on your application or contact them if you have some.
 All this helps get more info and start building relations with your funder.